Cuongdc89/acappelLive/public/docs/source/index.md

 Parameter | Status | Description
 --------- | ------- | ------- | -----------
-    page |  optional  | int option this field use to filter what page client want to get.( default 10 video for 1 page): q |  optional  | string option this field use to filter tilte of video. type |  optional  | int option this field use to filter type of video. user_id |  optional  | int option this field use to filter list video upload by an user.
+    page |  optional  | int option this field use to filter what page client want to get ( default 10 video for 1 page). type |  optional  | int option this field use to filter type of video. user_id |  optional  | int option this field use to filter list video upload by an user. search |  optional  | string option this field use to filter tilte of video.

 <!-- END_163aba6e8558a53b9c4ee0dfa18a20e9 -->